 For time clauses, the subjunctive form is used because the subordinate verb has not occurred in relation to the verb in the main clause (e.g., "Leave before my master find thee").

 For purpose clauses, the subjunctive form is used because the speaker means to indicate desire (e.g., "Gather everything in order that nothing be lost", "See to it that they be given the treasure").
 Even today, we use the subjunctive form for "lest" clauses (e.g., "Leave lest he catch you").

 A bit less obvious, but expressions such as "be it enacted" or "God bless America" are really subjunctives, which is made clearer since the verbs are not inflected for the third-person singular in those phrases.
 They really are archaic ways to say "let it be enacted" (imperative in form) and "May God bless America".

 The main clause of unreal conditionals might not use the subjunctive form you're used to seeing.
 "It were foolish to do that if I were in his shoes" really means "It would be foolish to do that if I were in his shoes".
 And "if it had not rained, he had arrived there" really means "if it had not rained, he would have arrived there".
-In fact, the more extensive use of the past subjunctive is where expressions such as "had rather" ("would rather" appeared later) or "had better" come from.note An identical sentence structure for those conditionals is used in German, in which language it is much more obvious that the verbs in both the condition clause and the main clause are subjunctives.
+In fact, the more extensive use of the simple past subjunctive form is where expressions such as "had rather" ("would rather" appeared later) or "had better" come from.note An identical sentence structure for those conditionals is used in German, in which language it is much more obvious that the verbs in both the condition clause and the main clause are subjunctives.